Mayo Clinic College of Medicine and Science: History

-The Mayo Clinic has a long history of medical education, and was a pioneer in postgraduate education for physicians.
+The Mayo Clinic has a long history of medical education and was a pioneer in postgraduate education for physicians.

 The first medical educational programs at the Mayo Clinic were developed in 1915 with the assistance of the University of Minnesota.
 The two institutions held close relationships in the early 20th century.
 William James Mayo was a Regent of the University of Minnesota and his brother Charles Horace Mayo was a professor of surgery at the University of Minnesota Medical School.
-In its early years, the Mayo Clinic was operated as a for-profit hospital and could not affiliate with the University.
+In its early years, the Mayo Clinic was operated as a for-profit hospital and could not affiliate with the university.

 This led to the creation of the Mayo Foundation for Medical Education and Research (MFMER) in 1915.
 MFMER was established as a department of the University of Minnesota with a $1.5 million donation to offer graduate programs at the Mayo Clinic in Rochester.
 During the same time period, the Mayo brothers created the Mayo Properties Association which converted the Mayo Clinic into a non-profit association practice.
 Mayo Properties Association later became the Mayo Foundation.
-These steps led to the University and Mayo Clinic to enter into an affiliation and teaching agreement.
+These steps led to the university and Mayo Clinic to enter into an affiliation and teaching agreement.
 The curriculum during this period focused on the development of medical specialists during a time when the medical field was becoming further professionalized.

 Location

 The Mayo Clinic College of Medicine and Science is based in Rochester, Minnesota, with additional campuses in Phoenix and Scottsdale, Arizona, and Jacksonville, Florida.
+These are named Mayo Clinic Arizona and the Mayo Clinic Florida.